zine-eddine303/obsidian-notes/Study Notes/Books notes/Business Model Generation.md

 ### Problem solving
 Key Activities of this type relate to coming up with new solutions to individual customer problems.
 The operations of consultancies, hospitals, and other service organizations are typically dominated by problem solving activities.
 Their business models call for activities such as knowledge management and continuous training.
 ### Platform/network
 Business models designed with a platform as a Key Resource are dominated by platform or network related Key Activities.
-Networks, matchmaking platforms, software, and even brands can function as a platform. eBay’s business model requires that the company continually develop and maintain its plat form: the Web site at eBay.com.
+Networks, matchmaking platforms, software, and even brands can function as a platform. eBay’s business model requires that the company continually develop and maintain its platform: the Web site at eBay.com.
 Visa’s business model requires activities related to its Visa® credit card transaction platform for merchants, customers, and banks.
 Microsoft’s business model requires managing the interface between other vendors’ software and its Windows® operating system platform.
 Key Activities in this category relate to platform management, service provisioning, and platform promotion

 	Our case falls under problem solving,
 	- [ ] We need to understand more the "platform/network" category bc maybe it falls under it too